Skip to content »

 When Emirates Team New Zealand successfully completed their defence of the America's Cup in 2021, the Royal Yacht Squadron immediately issued a challenge on behalf of Ben Ainslie's INEOS Team UK (now called INEOS Britannia), so they are Challenger of Record for the 37th America's Cup.

-INEOS Britannia and Mercedes-AMG Petronas F1 team has strengthened an existing relationship with the British challenger, which stands to benefit from the technical and engineering expertise of the multiple World Champion F1 team.
+INEOS Britannia and Mercedes-AMG Petronas F1 team has strengthened an exhausting relationship, with the British challenger standing to benefit from the technical and engineering experience of the multiple World Champion F1 team.

 American Magic

-This marked the return of the New York Yacht Club to the America's Cup.
-The Club held the America's Cup from its inception in 1851 right the way through to 1983, when they were defeated by the Royal Perth Yacht Club's Australia II.
+The 2021 campaign marked the return of the New York Yacht Club to the America’s Cup.
+The NYYC held the America’s Cup from its inception in 1851 right the way through to 1983, when they were defeated by the Royal Perth Yacht Club’s Australia II.

-American Magic has confirmed their entry into the 37th America's Cup and will, once again, be representing the New York Yacht Club.
+American Magic have confirmed their entry into the 37th America’s Cup and will, once again, be representing the New York Yacht Club.

 Alinghi Red Bull Racing